 We believe that it is important that our courts and tribunals continue to robustly protect freedom of religion or belief.
-We think that a ‘gender critical’ belief, that sex is biological and can’t be changed, is a philosophical belief which is protected under the Equality Act religion or belief protections.
+We disagreed with the Employment Tribunal’s decision and thought that a ‘gender critical’ belief, that sex is biological and can’t be changed, is a philosophical belief which is protected under the Equality Act religion or belief protections.

-We are concerned that a contrary ruling by the Employment Appeal Tribunal could leave people unprotected against discrimination and harassment because they hold controversial beliefs.
+We were concerned that a contrary ruling by the Employment Appeal Tribunal could leave people unprotected against discrimination and harassment because they hold controversial beliefs.

-The fact that a belief is protected does not mean that comments made based on such beliefs are protected from consequences.
+The fact that a belief is protected does not mean that actions taken or comments made based on such beliefs are protected from consequences.
 We intervened to help clarify what constitutes a protected belief.
 How a belief is expressed is a separate matter.